SeleucusTheGreat/HackatonGraphClassificationNoisyLabels/README.md

 Essencially is uses 3 "big Blocks" of 3 GINEconv layers with dropout, batch regularizations, and several residual connections.
 Moreover after each bigBlock there is one block of Trasformer convolutions with a limited amout of heads.
 The combinations of the two allows the net to learn well the relations between nodes and edges but not too well in order to avoid noise overfitting.

+There are two models: the FatEdgeCentricGNN and the EdgeCentricGNN very similar in terms of structure and performance.
+We used the FatEdgeCentricGNN for B,C and D and the EdgeCentricGNN for A for maximum performance.

 ## File Structure